TileDB-Inc/TileDB-ML/README.md

-Here we would like to highlight that our current implementations are not optimal, and they don't support the aforementioned machine learning frameworks 100%, e.g., serialization of model parts like numpy arrays, takes place with Pickle (which is far from optimal) because of his ``Python Only`` nature and insecurity as described [here](https://docs.python.org/3/library/pickle.html).
+Here we would like to highlight that our current implementations are not optimal, and they don't support the aforementioned machine learning frameworks 100%, e.g., serialization of model parts like numpy arrays, takes place with Pickle (which is far from optimal) because of its ``Python Only`` nature and insecurity as described [here](https://docs.python.org/3/library/pickle.html).
-We mainly provide a proof of concept, showing the universal data management ability of TileDB, and how is elegantly applies in machine learning data of any kind.
+We mainly provide a proof of concept, showing the universal data management ability of TileDB, and how elegantly applies in machine learning data of any kind.
 Optimizations will follow as soon as possible.

 In any case, note that the TileDB-ML repository is under development, and **the API is subject to change**.